GSA/digitalgov.gov/content/events/2022/09/2022-09-07-dhs-usability-testing-kit-so-easy-anyone-can-do-it.md

 ---
-title: DHS Usability Testing Kit &mdash; So Easy, Anyone Can Do It
+title: DHS Usability Testing Kit So Easy, Anyone Can Do It
 kicker: User Experience
 summary: Join us for an overview of the Department of Homeland Security's new Usability Testing Kit, including its four approaches to usability testing.
 host: Web Managers Community of Practice and User Experience Community of Practice